 Research Mentors are paired with each of you to help you acquire and use the skills needed for writing a review paper and conducting/presenting a case study (Capstone Project).
 This will give you entry-level skills to become a Yoga Therapy researcher, contributing to this emerging evidence-based healthcare practice, rooted in thousands of years of traditional practice-based evidence.

 Research for the Capstone Project is done during the Off-campus Practicum in Year 2.
 This is an independent, directed studies course, supervised by Maggie Reagh and one of our Research Mentors.
-In Summer-Year 2, presentations of research findings will be done during Providing Private Yoga Therapy and Review Papers will be assessed by both Research Mentors and Maggie Reagh.
+In the summer of Year 2, presentations of research findings will be done during Providing Private Yoga Therapy and Review Papers will be assessed by both Research Mentors and Maggie Reagh.